 Finally, you should be able to install the Xbox Game Pass PC beta right here.
 As of this writing, there are 103 games available on the service including Metro Exodus, Wolfenstein II: The New Colossus, and Shadow of the Tomb Raider.
 Halo Reach is promised for when it releases.

-Seeing as it costs just $5 per month during the beta period, I’d say Xbox Game Pass for PC is at least worth the curious toe-dip.
+Seeing as it costs just $5 per month during the beta period, I’d say Xbox Game Pass for PC is well worth at least dipping yours toes and seeing if you like it.
 You could probably knock out all three aforementioned games over a long weekend.
 That’s basically three games for $5.